On the procongruence completion of the Teichm\"uller modular group: Level structures over moduli of curves

-Let $\ol{T}_{g,n}$ be the Bers compactification of the Teichm\"uller space $T_{g,n}$ (see \S 3, Ch.
-II in \cite{Abikoff} for details on this construction).
-It is a real analytic space compactifying $T_{g,n}$.
-The natural action of $\GG_{g,n}$ on $T_{g,n}$ extends to $\ol{T}_{g,n}$.
-However, this action is not anymore proper and discontinuous, since a boundary stratum has for stabilizer the free abelian group generated by the Dehn twists along the simple closed curves of $S_{g,n}$ which are contracted on such boundary stratum.
+The natural action of $\GG_{g,[n]}$ on $T_{g,n}$ extends to $\ol{T}_{g,n}$.
+However, this action is not anymore proper and discontinuous, since a boundary stratum has for inertia group the free abelian group generated by the Dehn twists along the simple closed curves of $S_{g,n}$ which are collapsed on such boundary stratum.

-The quotient stack $[\ol{T}_{g,n}/\GG_{g,n}]$ then admits a natural map, non-representable, because of the extra-inertia at infinity, to the D--M stack $\ccM_{g,n}$.
+The geometric quotient $\ol{T}_{g,n}/\GG_{g,[n]}$ identifies with the real-analytic space underlying the coarse moduli space $\ol{M}_{g,[n]}$ of stable $n$-pointed, genus $g$ curves.
+On the other hand, the quotient stack $[\ol{T}_{g,n}/\GG_{g,[n]}]$ only admits a non-representable natural map to the D--M stack $\ccM_{g,[n]}$, because of the extra-inertia at infinity.